TAP-GGC/Little-Smash-Guys/README.md

 1. <b>TAP Expo</b>, March 14th, 2019, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
 2. <b>Atlanta Science Festival</b>, March 23rd, 2019, Georgia Gwinnett College: Promoting IT to youth
+3. <b>Super Saturday Series</b>, April 13th, 2019, Georgia Gwinnett College: to promote the IT field to non-IT students.
-3. <b>Class Workshops</b>, Spring 2019, Georgia Gwinnett College: to promote the IT field to non-IT students.
+4. <b>Class Workshops</b>, Spring 2019, Georgia Gwinnett College: to promote the IT field to non-IT students.

 ## :mag_right: Similar Projects
 If you're interested in more workshops that utilize Unity, check out [Slice-IT!](https://github.com/TAP-GGC/SliceIT)!